Education & Training Computer Software Business License in Dubai

 Consultancy services related to educational software implementation

-The licence does not cover general software development unrelated to education or training contexts.
+The license does not cover general software development unrelated to education or training contexts.
 Businesses must ensure their activities align with the stated scope to remain compliant.

 EdTech startups building digital learning tools for the MENA region